-When the Heavens created martial arts, it showered Japan with all physical and mental prowess needed to be great and admirable athletes.
-Name it, Japan has it!
+You name it; Japan has it!
 Kyudo, judo, karate, kendo and many others are now being practiced as sports.
-In the 2020 Summer Olympics in Tokyo, karate has been accepted as an additional sport.
+In the 2020 Summer Olympics in Tokyo, karate was first accepted as an additional sport.

 Japan is a colorful country with rich culture and heritage that has spanned thousands of years.
 There is more to learn about its story including manga, anime, cosplay and even the Tokugawa Shogunate.

 Want to know more about Japan’s history, culture and heritage?
-Stay tune for more stories here in our site.
+Check out our culture category!

 Liantine Imamichi/ Philippines